We are hiring!

 • Actions which are intended to conceal any of the above.

-In order to raise a concern, the employee does not have to have evidence of the malpractice, but must have a reasonable belief that the malpractice has occurred or about to occur.
+In order to raise a concern, the employee does not have to have evidence of the malpractice, but must have a reasonable belief that the malpractice has occurred or is about to occur.

 Raising a Concern